Easy Chicken Enchiladas (Red Sauce)

 - Heat the oven to 350F.

-- In a medium bowl, mix the chicken with 1 cup enchilada sauce and ¼ cup cheese.
-Note: If using Slow Cooker Enchilada Chicken, just stir together with the cheese, no additional sauce required.
+- In a medium bowl, mix the chicken with 1 cup enchilada sauce and ¼ cup of the cheese.

-- Spread a few tablespoons of enchilada sauce to the bottom of a casserole dish.
+- Spread ½ cup enchilada sauce on the bottom of a casserole dish.

 - Add a few tablespoons of the chicken mixture to a warmed tortilla.
 Roll and place in the prepared casserole dish.
 Repeat with the remaining tortillas and chicken mixture.